MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/upgrade.md

 ### Step 4: Power BI Dashboards

 The Power BI Dashboards now contain information about the activities in the Return to the Workplace portal.
-In addition to that, we implemented
+We also implemented county / state level details for United States to get a more detailed view of the virus spread.
+More information: [Location Readiness dashboard](dashboard-for-executive-leadership.md)

 ## Give feedback about the solution